Mmusi/nytimes-oop-app/README.md

 ## Development

 ### Folder structure
-Application is structured by features along with their unit test cases.
+The application is structured by features along with unit test cases.
-- Articles have a listing page which contains each listing cell item component and it's unit test cases
+- The articles have a listing page which contains each listing cell item component and it's unit test cases
-- Articles has it's detail page along with the test cases structured in a similar manner
+- The articles has it's detail page along with the test cases structured in a similar manner.

 ### Usage of frameworks
 - react-navigation-v3 which is extremely popular solution for navigating between screens